12 Must-Visit Waiheke Island Wineries & Vineyards For Wine Lovers

 Passage Rock Wines

-With more award-winning wines than any other Waiheke Island winery, Passage Rock Wines is a must-visit cellar door for wine-lovers visiting Auckland.
-It’s located in the southeastern reaches of the island away from the bustle of Waiheke’s main urban centres.
+With more award-winning wines than any other Waiheke Island winery, Passage Rock Wines is a must-visit cellar door for wine lovers visiting Auckland.
+It’s located in the southeastern reaches of the island, away from the bustle of Waiheke’s main urban centres.

 RELATED: Best Vineyards & Wineries in Queenstown

 The bistro at Passage Rock Wines is one-of-a-kind.
 It’s set among the vines and charms guests with spectacular views over McLeod Bay.
-The bistro’s wood-fired pizza gets big thumbs up from its patrons.
+The bistro’s wood-fired pizza gets a big thumbs up from its patrons.
 Pair a bite to eat with one of their fine wines for the ultimate in Waiheke food & drink pleasure.

 Kennedy Point Vineyard